arunksingh16/aws-cdk-examples/Example-3/README.md

-IAM role using L1 construct
+IAM role using L1 and L2 construct